tatsumoto-ren/tatsumoto-ren.github.io/blog/spaced-repetition.md

 If you had the misfortune of visiting some language learning forums that shall not be named, you may have encountered an opinion that using an SRS is not necessary to learn a foreign language.
 Strictly speaking, it's true of course.
+The central part of AJATT is immersion.
 The SRS doesn't play a crucial role in the learning process, it is often called "a supplement".
+Many people have become fluent without using spaced repetition.

 One alternative to using spaced repetition is randomly coming across the same word multiple times.